-The FHA or HUD 221(d)(4) program insures multifamily developers building market-rate, low-income, rental assistance and other multifamily developments.
-Loans generally range from $2,000,000 to $100,000,000 or more.
-In general, there is no hard cap or bottom for the loan amounts.
-However, because of the costs involved with originating HUD-insured multifamily development loans, developers of smaller multifamily projects are often intimidated by this form of financing.
+The FHA or HUD 221(d)(4) program insures multifamily developers building market-rate, low-income, rental assistance, and other multifamily developments.
+Loans generally range from $2 million to $100 million or more.
+In general, there is no hard cap or minimum for loan amounts.
+However, because of the costs involved with originating HUD-insured multifamily development loans, smaller developers may be hesitant to select these.
 Thankfully, the FHA has embraced change and new operational efficiencies over the years.
-Despite that, HUD 221(d)(4) loans can still take 8-12 months to close, and often require an experienced financial intermediary to assist throughout the entire process.
+Despite that, HUD 221(d)(4) loans can still take between eight months to a year to close, and they often require an experienced financial intermediary to assist during the entire process.

-FHA-insured financing provides for the longest terms in the industry.
-But something else also sets these loans apart: all FHA loans are fully amortizing, creating the longest amortizations in the industry and the most flexibility on debt service coverage ratios.
+FHA-insured financing offers the longest terms in the industry.
+But something else also sets these loans apart: All FHA loans are fully amortizing, creating the longest amortizations in the industry and the most flexibility on debt service coverage ratios.
 Why?
 Longer amortizations mean lower payments.

-FHA-insured construction loans offer 40 years of fixed-rate financing plus up to 3 additional years of financing during the construction period.
+FHA-insured construction loans offer 40 years of fixed-rate financing plus up to three additional years of financing during the construction period.
 HUD 221(d)(4) provides one of the very few, if not the only, fixed-rate construction loans in the multifamily development business.
-Existing assets for purchase or refinance are similarly qualified to achieve very long term, fully-amortizing loans.
-For example, HUD 223(f) insured loans are fully amortizing for up to 35 years; provided the term and amortization does not exceed 75% of the property's remaining economic life.
+Existing assets for purchase or refinance are similarly qualified to achieve very long term, fully amortizing loans.
+For example, HUD 223(f) insured loans are fully amortizing for up to 35 years, provided the term and amortization does not exceed 75% of the property's remaining economic life.

 As industry professionals know, the longer the fixed rate, the higher the interest rate (except for in the case of an inverse yield curve).
-However, since they are government-insured, FHA and HUD multifamily loans earn a AAA credit rating.
-This leads to rates that are lower than Fannie Mae® and Freddie Mac® 10-year fixed-rate loans.
+However, since they are government insured, FHA and HUD multifamily loans earn a AAA credit rating.
+This leads to rates that are lower than Fannie Mae® and Freddie Mac®’s 10-year fixed-rate loans.

 HUD-insured loans require annual financial audits which may cost upwards of $2,500 per year.
-In addition, they take longer to close (223f loans may take 120 days, and 221d4 loans may take 10 months).
+In addition, they take longer to close — 223(f) loans may take 120 days, and 221(d)(4) loans may take 10 months.
 Plus, there are more upfront costs and closing costs associated with the origination of HUD-insured loans.
-That said, a 223(f) insured loan isn't vastly different from originating a Fannie® or Freddie® multifamily loan.
+That said, a 223(f) loan isn't vastly different from originating a Fannie® or Freddie® multifamily loan.
 Other requirements involve things like:

 Environmental assessments to identify lead-based paint and asbestos reviews for properties built before 1978.